niilo/serverless-blog-workshop/WALTHROUGH.md

 ```
 	> aws configure
 ```
- * Node 5 installed and in use
+ * Node 4 or 5 installed and in use
 ```
 	> nvm install 4
 ```